-3. Violation 3: Per SCE's Distribution Design Standards (DDS), section DDS-10, page 10-82, "for the 336 (30/7) ACSR covered conductor, vibration dampers shall be installed on every span in both light loading and heavy loading areas" and SCE's Distribution Overhead Construction Standards (DOH), section CC 190, page 1 of 11, indicates vibration dampers are required when installing covered conductor.
-Poles numbered 463639E, 929077E, 929076E, 4094275E, 4094276E, 4094277E, 4094278E, 4157910E, 4944416E, 4089206E, 1025312E, and 1025313E had covered conductor installed but failed to install vibration dampers.
+- 3. Violation 3: Per SCE's Distribution Overhead Construction Standards (DOH), section PO 300, page 3 of 9, and Distribution Design Standards (DDS), section DDS-10, page 10-26, installation of a fiberglass guy strain insulator is required for distribution guying applications and repairs in high fire risk areas (HFRAs) and shall be installed in conjunction with covered conductor installation1.
+Poles numbered 1257280E, 4554703E, 4554704E, and 2144970E had covered conductor installed but failed to install fiberglass guy strain insulator, in accordance with SCE protocol.
+Energy Safety considers this violation for failure of adhering to protocol to be in the Minor risk category. - 4.
+Violation 4: Per SCE's Distribution Design Standards (DDS), section DDS-10, page 10-82, "for the 336 (30/7) ACSR covered conductor, vibration dampers shall be installed on every span in both light loading and heavy loading areas."
+Also, SCE's Distribution Overhead Construction Standards (DOH), section CC 190, page 1 of 11, states that vibration dampers are required when installing covered conductor.
+Pole number 2144971E had covered conductor installed but failed to install vibration dampers.
 Energy Safety considers this violation for failure of adhering to protocol to be in the Minor risk category.